x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-10-in-exchange-online.md

 2. Select **Stop forwarding** and click **Save** to disable account forwarding.

 ## I'm an email admin.
-How can I fix this?
+How can I fix this issue?

 If the sender can't fix the issue themselves, the problem might be that an email system on the receiving side isn't configured correctly.
 If you're the email admin for the recipient, try one or more of the following fixes and then ask the sender to resend the message.